SagittariusA11/Rocket-Launcher-App/README.md

 6. **Displaying Information on Liquid Galaxy Rig:**
    - Rendering the app logo, detailed launch pad information, and comprehensive launch, rocket, and mission details on the Liquid Galaxy Rig.
    - Executing the necessary commands to ensure the seamless display of this information on the Liquid Galaxy setup.

+### Additional features under development and post GSoC plans
+- Adding more language to the application.
+- Syncing Google Maps in the app with the Google Earth on the Liquid Galaxy Rig, enabiling user to control the google earth on liquid galaxy rig using google maps on the app.
+- Adding voice commands to the applciation and voice control to the Liquid Galaxy Rig.
+- Adding text to speech functionality to the application.
+- Adding hapting touch response to the application.

 Throughout the development process, rigorous testing and optimization has been critical to ensure that the application runs efficiently, providing a smooth and user-friendly experience.
 Additionally, maintaining a clean and modular codebase will facilitate future enhancements and scalability of the application.
 Finally, thorough documentation of the project's technical aspects and functionality will aid in project maintenance and knowledge sharing.